allofmeng/MSL/README.md

 The backend host defaults to `window.location.hostname:8080`; point it at your gateway from Settings, which writes `localStorage.reaHostname`.

-**2. Decaid's "Live-edit from folder…"** (desktop) — point Decaid's settings at this directory.
+**3. Decaid's "Live-edit from folder…"** (desktop) — point Decaid's settings at this directory.
 It serves the folder directly, so the skin runs on `:3000` same-origin with the gateway.
 Best fidelity.

-**3. Install from a release zip**, Download the latest release and go to skins in Decaid app, choose install from .zip and point to the downloaded zip file.
+**4. Install from a release zip**, Download the latest release and go to skins in Decaid app, choose install from .zip and point to the downloaded zip file.

-**4. Install from a URL**, while Decaid app is running go to http://localhost:8080/api/v1/plugins/settings.reaplugin/ui , scroll down to Install Skin and type in allofmeng/MSL and hit install.

 Decaid ships a **device simulator**, so all of the above work with no hardware attached.